Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

 ### Sign-in

-The user clicks on the **sign-in** button and routes to `/signin`. `msal.signIn` middleware takes over.
-First it creates session variables:
+The user clicks on the **sign-in** button and routes to `/signin`.
+From there, the `signIn` middleware takes over.
+First, it creates session variables:

 ```javascript
         signIn = (req, res, next) => {